At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 68

-Biden is projected to win Missouri and secure at least 13 delegates, according to Edison Research.
-Sanders will win at least five delegates.
+Biden was projected to win Missouri and secure at least 23 delegates.
+Sanders will win at least 10 delegates.

 While neither campaign made a major investment in Missouri, Biden's support from black voters helped propel him to victory in the state.
-Sanders lost Missouri by a tiny margin to eventual nominee Hillary Clinton in the 2016 Democratic primary.
+Sanders lost Missouri by a tiny margin to Clinton in 2016.

 MISSISSIPPI